radmedov/ALO-GUIDE/DESIGNGUIDES.md

 ## Sketch/PSD file requirements

 ### Artboards
 It's very important to use artboards with a unique name.
-The file must contain only task related artboards (e.g., `EOY-Sale-Desktop_1440px`, `EOY-Sale-Mobile_320px`)
+The file must contain only task related artboards (e.g., `EOY-Sale-Desktop_1440px`, `EOY-Sale-Mobile_320px`).
+Desktop and mobile version must have its own artboard in the same file.

+### Initial settings(PSD)
+It's very important to use the following settings and rules:
+- `72ppi` only
+- No floating pixels(e.g., `23,5px` is incorrect `23px` is correct)
+- Do not use points(e.g., `13pt` is incorrect `13px` is correct)
+> **IMPORTANT:** The height of text block must be exactly as a line height in text settings!!!.

 ### Organize files
 One of the most important parts of the handoff is the ability for the developer to understand the intent of the designer.